Theo Verbey: Biography

-Verbey showed a passionate interest in current events and was a member of a reading club devoted to the study of contemporary thought.
 His earliest musical memories were of singing nursery rhymes with one of his numerous aunts.
-He later began playing the recorder, and singing in the boys’ choir of his grammar school.
+He later began playing the recorder and singing in the boys’ choir of his grammar school.
 He started composing music at the age of seven, writing small pieces for his school orchestra.
 While in high school, he also wrote some pop songs as well as music for a jazz/rock band of which he was a member.